 Schedule for Delivery

-You have accepted the orders, so your Outlets are now expecting you to deliver the product, but when?
-Let your Outlets know when they need to leave the side door open to receive their orders and let your warehouse team know what to prepare for delivery and when.
+You have accepted the orders, so your Customers are now expecting you to deliver the product, but when?
+Let your Customers know when they need to leave the side door open to receive their orders and let your warehouse team know what to prepare for delivery and when.
 For more information, see "Schedule a Delivery".

 Hurray!
-You have successfully delivered the products to your Outlets.
-You or the Outlet can now click on the button to confirm the delivery and complete the order.
+You have successfully delivered the products to your Customers.
+You or the Customer can now click on the button to confirm the delivery and complete the order.
 Your accounting team will also be in the loop to ensure that your happy customers will make the payments for their order.

 At the end of the month, surely you want to find out which are your best selling products to stock up for the coming month, or which Customers haven't been ordering as much from you and perhaps throw in one discount code or two to win them back.
 Reports are a great tool to make such decisions.
 Learn more about the reports available at "Sales Dashboard, an introduction".